-The dynamic, multidisciplinary criminal justice degree at St. Joseph’s engages students in a number of areas, including sociology, political science, psychology, philosophy, forensic bioscience and criminal justice.
+The dynamic, multidisciplinary criminal justice program at SJC Brooklyn engages students in a number of areas, including sociology, political science, psychology, philosophy, forensic bioscience and criminal justice.
 The criminal justice program offers specialized classes in the field within a broad liberal arts curriculum, and graduates emerge with the critical thinking skills, reflective world view and career flexibility to pursue graduate studies or enter the job market.

 Our criminal justice majors find careers as law enforcement officers, correction officers, social workers, counselors, investigators, and probation and parole officers.
 They work in homeland security, cyber security and private security positions.
 Some study law and become prosecutors and defense attorneys.

 B.S. in Criminal Justice